Guidelines

 Weak

 Use tunical lengthening procedures for patients with PD and normal erectile function, without adequate penile length, severe curvature or presence of complex deformities (hourglass or hinge).
-The type of graft used is dependent on the surgeon and patient factors, as no graft has proven superior to its counterparts.
+The type of graft used is dependent on the surgeon and patient preference, as no graft has proven superior to its counterparts.

 Weak